TheReedMiller/16-Bit-Cirsim-Computer/README.md

 The result will be r0:0008 shown within the R component (Register)

-Below I will explain what each image, and circuitry component is responsible for.

 # Fields
 This component is featured in both the "Decoder" and "Read/Write" images/components.